Calibrations

 Required permissions

 Anyone with permission to calibrate has access to view all completed or in-progress calibrations.
-They can also select the consensus responses and delete a calibration.
-Calibration participants cannot view calibration results until they submit their scores for the calibration.
+Anyone with permission to manage calibrations can also select consensus responses and delete a calibration.
+Calibration participants cannot view others' input until they submit their own scores for the calibration.

 Create calibrations